All DnD languages explained

 How many DnD languages are there?

-There are 17 main languages in Dungeons and Dragons 5e – 10 common and seven rare – but the total number of languages spoken in the DnD multiverse is more than 60.
+There are 17 main languages in Dungeons and Dragons 5e.
+These are split into 10 common languages and seven rarer ones.
+Over 60 languages total are recorded for the DnD multiverse.

 Standard DnD languages

-The 10 Standard DnD languages are widely spoken across the core DnD settings, so they’re all useful to learn, whether you’re infiltrating an urban community or wandering through uncharted forests.
-Here’s an overview of each standard language, which alphabets they use, and which species tend to speak them.
+These 10 standard DnD languages are widely spoken across the core settings, making any one of them useful to know, whether you're infiltrating an urban community or wandering through uncharted forests.
+Here's an overview of each standard language, which alphabets they use, which sourcebook they're referenced in, and who tends to speak them.

 Common

-Common is a universal DnD language spoken by most races, and unless you specify otherwise, it’s usually the one you’ll be assumed to be using.
-Being able to talk to everyone in Common is super useful, but the other standard languages can still be handy, provided you’re creative.
+Common is a universal language spoken by most species, and unless you specify otherwise, it's what your character is assumed to communicate with.
+Being able to talk to everyone in Common is super useful, but the other standard languages can still be handy, provided you're creative.

 Common Sign Language